 The symptoms of biliary colic include:

-With biliary colic the pain typically lasts for a few hours but could continue up to three days in some people.
+With biliary colic, the pain typically lasts for a few hours but could continue up to three days in some people.
 If there is an associated infection of the gallbladder, the sufferer may become hot and cold (feverish) with yellow discoloration of the white part of the eyes (jaundice).
-This is called cholecystitis and it is a medical emergency.
+This is called cholecystitis and requires immediate medical attention.

-Treatment of biliary colic is with the use of strong pain killers, like a combination of Paracetamol or acetaminophen (Tylenol) and Diclofenac (Volterol).
+Doctors use strong pain killers like a combination of Paracetamol or acetaminophen (Tylenol) and Diclofenac (Volterol) to help patients manage the pain of biliary colic.
 The two are safe to take together, provided you do not suffer with asthma or stomach ulcer.
-Always check with your doctor before taking medicines..

-If there is evidence of infection (cholecystitis), acute admission into the hospital would be required and treatment with intravenous antibiotics and pain killers.
-In some cases an emergency operation may become necessary.
+If there is evidence of infection (cholecystitis), hospitalization is recommended for treatment with intravenous antibiotics and pain killers.
+In some cases, an emergency operation may be necessary.

 Peptic ulcers commonly occur in the stomach and duodenum (the first part of your small intestine just after the stomach).
-Peptic ulcers can also be found in the jejunum, ileum and merkels diverticulum (these are all parts of the small intestine).
+Peptic ulcers also occur in the jejunum, ileum, and merkels diverticulum.

 The symptoms of peptic or stomach ulcer include:

-The pancreas is a banana shaped organ that lies behind the stomach in the upper abdomen.
-It is the gland where a number of very powerful digestive enzymes are produced and stored.
-It is also where insulin that helps in the regulation of sugar in our body is produced.
+The pancreas is a banana-shaped organ that lies behind the stomach in the upper abdomen.
+It is the gland that produces insulin to regular sugar in the body and the powerful enzymes that helps the body to digest its food.

 The symptoms of pancreatitis include:

-Irritable bowel syndrome is a life-long condition where the bowels are very sensitive to certain foods and stressful situations.
-It causes abdominal discomfort which gets better on going to the toilet.
-It is a condition three times more common in women than in men.
-The abdominal pain of irritable bowel syndrome or IBS is more often in the left lower abdomen.
+Irritable bowel syndrome is a life-long condition in which the bowels develop a sensitivity to stressful situations and certain foods.
+IBS is a condition three times more common in women than in men.
+The abdominal pain of irritable bowel syndrome is often experienced by people as abdominal pain on the left side.

-This is the dilatation of the wall of the large blood vessel that brings blood from the heart into the abdomen (called the aorta).
-If the aorta balloons or dilates for any reason it could start to leak blood in small amount and this leads to middle or lower abdominal pain that spreads to the back.
+Abdominal aortic aneurysm is the dilatation of the wall of large blood vessel that bring blood from the heart into the abdomen (called the aorta).
+If the aorta balloons or dilates for any reason, it could start to leak blood in small amounts.
+This leads to middle or lower abdominal pain that spreads to the back.

-The condition is likely in middle or elderly man or woman who have smoked in the past.
-The pain is often gradual or sudden and there is associated dizziness on standing.
-Many sufferers collapse and faint with this pain if bleeding significantly
+This condition occurs in middle-aged or elderly men and women who have smoked in the past.
+The pain is often accompanied by dizziness upon standing.
+Sufferers can collapse or faint with this pain if bleeding is significant.

-You can read more about symptoms of ruptured abdominal aortic aneurysm here.
+can read more about symptoms of ruptured abdominal aortic

-Yes.
-Heart attack can start as abdominal pain!
-Typically, the pain is usually in the middle upper abdomen, above the umbilicus and below the breastbone.
+Heart attacks can start as abdominal pain.
+Typically, the pain begins in the middle upper abdomen, above the umbilicus and below the breastbone.

-The pain will come on suddenly which could be a small discomfort or severe ache, like a heavy load or pressure on the chest.
-The pain could spread up to the left arm and neck or jaw and there could be associated sweats, nausea and vomiting.
+Heart attack pain that starts in the abdomen tends to come suddenly either as mild discomfort or severe ache.
+Patients describe the feeling of more severe heart attack pain as a heavy load or pressure on the chest.
+Heart attack pain that starts in the abdomen could spread up to the left arm, neck, and jaw.
+It is often accompanied by sweats, nausea, and vomiting.
 The pain could last a few minutes or up to an hour or two before it goes away.
+If it goes away.

-Abdominal and back pain due to a kidney stone is usually straightforward to diagnose.
-The nature of abdominal and back pain arising from kidney stones largely depend on which part of the urinary tract the stone is located in, it's size and whether there is an associated infection or not.
+Abdominal and back pain caused by a kidney stone is usually easy to diagnose.
+The nature of abdominal and back pain arising from kidney stones largely depends on the part of the urinary track in which the stone is located, the size of the stone, and whether infection is present.

 The symptoms of kidney stone pain include:

-This is the most common cause of lower abdominal and back pain in women of child bearing age, especially in the early years of their menstrual life.
-Menstrual cramps cause a dull intermittent lower abdominal pain along the bikini line, that spreads to the back.
-It could be so severe that in some women, it disrupts their day and brings their life to a halt.
+Menstrual pain is the most common cause of lower abdominal and back pain in women of child-bearing age.
+This is especially true in the early years of their menstrual life.
+Menstrual cramps cause a dull, intermittent lower abdominal pain along the bikini line, that spreads to the back.
+Menstrual pain can be so severe that in some women, it disrupts their daily activities and renders bedridden.